timothyshores/Formation/Data Structures/Binary Trees/README.md

 Each parent node has a reference to the child nodes but the child nodes will likely **NOT** have a reference to the parent node.

+## Requirements

+- Maximum of 2 child nodes
+- A single root node
+- Only 1 path from the root to any given node

 ## Terminology

 There's a few words that represent specific nodes or collections of nodes within a binary root.

-**root node** - the top parent node in a binary tree **parent node** - a node that has one or two child nodes **child node** - a node that comes after a parent node when moving away from the root **leaf node** - a node that has no children.
-Visually this would be the bottom nodes **full binary tree** - a binary tree where every node other than the leaves has either zero or two child nodes
+**root node** - the top parent node in a binary tree.
+A root node has no parent node.
+**parent node** - a node that has one or two child nodes **child node** - a node that comes after a parent node when moving away from the root **leaf node** - a node that has no children.
+Visually this would be the bottom nodes.
+**full binary tree** - a binary tree where every node other than the leaves has either zero or two child nodes